menu Home About Me Home Freebies My Store

 Leaf Pigment Chromatography Experiment

 Here are photos that I took as my students were working on their lab.
+In this chromatography experiment, students prepare pigment extracts, apply the pigments to chromatography paper, and observe how the pigments separate into distinct colored bands.

 Spinach leaves are placed in a mortar and pestle along with a little acetone.
 Students grind the leaves until the acetone turns a dark green.
 A small piece of capillary tubing is used to transfer drops of the pigment extract to a piece of chromatography paper.